GluuFederation/docs-ce-prod/3.1.4/source/operation/security.md

 # Security recommendations

 To make initial deployment easier for adopters with different levels of expertise, Gluu Server package is shipped with security-related settings some users may find not strict enough for their intended use cases.
-This document tries to enumerate most important security controls and best practices you may want to keep in mind when developing your own solutions based on the framework.
+This document tries to enumerate most important security controls and best practices worth keeping in mind when building solutions based on the framework.

 ## Storing setup.properties.last

 The `setup.properties.last` file created under the `/install/community-edition-setup/` directory during `setup.py` phase of initial installation contains sensitive data like credentials and keystore passwords.
-You should remove the original file from inside the container, and preserve a copy of the contents as part of your process for documentating your environment for future reference.
+Original file shold be removed from inside the container, while a copy of its contents should be stored securely for future reference as part of a process of documentating organization's environment.

 ## Apache config